iO-Academy/working-with-developers/README.md

 - Functions
 - Loops

-Exercises:

-'Hello World' program
+Exercises: 'Hello World' program

-Looking at code
+- Looking at code
-	- Psychlomatic complexity
+	- Cyclomatic complexity

 How does the internet work?
 - User